Vietnam.vn - Nền tảng quảng bá Việt Nam

 4. Swelling in the feet and ankles after walking

 This condition can also be a sign of diabetes.
 It can affect kidney function, leading to fluid retention and swelling in the ankles and feet.
-If your shoes feel tighter or your feet appear puffy after walking, this may be due to excessive fluid retention.
+If your shoes feel tighter or your feet appear puffy after walking, this could be due to excessive fluid retention.

 What should I do if I notice these symptoms?